-The following requirements must be met to graduate from an Emmanuel College School of Education program:
+The following requirements must be met to graduate from an Emmanuel College School of Education certification program:

-- a. completion of all basic requirements for graduation from Emmanuel College. - b. completion of all course requirements in the chosen School of Education program with a cumulative grade point average of 2.75 or higher. - a passing score on the GACE Program Admission Assessment or proof of exemption on file in the School of Education Office. - d. completion of the required GACE content tests designated by each individual program. - e. completion of edTPA.
+- a. completion of all basic requirements for graduation from Emmanuel College - b. completion of all course requirements in the chosen School of Education program with a cumulative grade point average of 2.75 or higher - c. a passing score on the GACE Program Admission Assessment or proof of exemption on file in the School of Education Office - d. completion of the required GACE content tests designated by each individual program - e. completion of edTPA - f. completion of the Georgia Educator Ethics Program Exit Assessment.